LiliaFramework/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

 Writes all changed config values to the database so they persist across restarts.
+Existing rows for the current schema are replaced.

 **Parameters**